-This chapter is related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid".
+This chapter is related to the aims of Section H2(i) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and filtration".
 Among the principles of dialysis, the properties of the membrane are particularly important, and it is worth knowing a little about them.
 Having said this, it is also important to acknowledge that the CICM examiners have never asked the trainees anything about this, in either the fellowship or the primary exams.
 It is possible to go through one's entire fifty year career in Intensive Care neither knowing nor caring about these matters, and the effective use of dialysis in ICU does not rely on the user's indepth understanding of filter membrane composition.
 The minimum level of understanding for this topic is therefore actually less than the contents of the summary box below.

 - Dialysis filters contain about 10,000 hollow fibres with a total surface area around 1-2m2.

 - Desirable membrane properties are low cost, minimal thickness, maximal strength and biological compatibility